 The WCC space hosts many events throughout the year that bring together students and faculty to learn, share, and improve their writing and communication skills.

-The Writing and Communication Center can create customized writing workshops for department and programs, as well as student, faculty and employee groups on campus.
-If you are interested in such a workshop, please send an email to email@example.com with the following information:
+If you are interested in scheduling a workshop, please send an email to firstname.lastname@example.org with the following information:

-We will get back to you to develop a plan for the workshop you requested.
+We will get back to you to develop a plan and identify a time for the workshop you requested.

 In the past, the WCC has hosted Weekly Write-Ins, where faculty, graduate, and professional students can come together for dedicated time to focus on writing your dissertation, research, grants, or other projects.
-This writing group meets on Mondays from 5:00 to 7:00 p.m. online via GoToMeeting starting on Monday, June 3.
+This writing group meets on Mondays from 5:00 p.m. - 8:00 p.m. online via GoToMeeting starting on Monday, September 9.

 The end of the semester always means long nights and late night food cravings.
-Come join us right before finals for focused time to finish up your writing and communication projects with consultants and pizza on hand to help.
+Come join us on Nov.19, 2019 (time tbd) for focused time to finish up your writing and communication projects with consultants and pizza on hand to help.

 KLNAP is an event where students can come to the center to work, write, and get feedback in a productive studio atmosphere.
 We do not have scheduled appointments during that time.
-Rather, students walk in and start working, and the Writing Consultants walk around the room having conversations with writers while they write.
-This year we’re partnering with our Alvin Sherman Librarians and will have stations set up for students to work on things like finding sources and formatting citations.
+Rather, students walk in and start working, and our writing consultants walk around the room having conversations with writers as needed.
 Students are welcome to bring in work for any of their classes.